 These are pre-manufactured concrete boxes that contain a special soil mix and are planted with a tree or shrub.
-They filter stormwater runoff but provide little storage capacity.
+Tree filter boxes filter stormwater runoff but provide little storage capacity.
 They are typically designed to quickly filter stormwater and then discharge it to the local sewer system.